vallauri-ict/calculator-FilippoPiumatti/README.md

-Project created by FIlippo Piumatti
+Project created by Filippo Piumatti
 Title: Calculator
 With visual studio we are going to emulate a calculator similiar to the default windows one